khozzy/hugo-blog/content/posts/2025/activity_schema/index.md

 The spec lives at [activityschema.com](https://www.activityschema.com).
 The ideas are simple enough to fit on one page - which might be the strongest argument for trying it.

+{{< subscribe
-{{< gumroad url="https://nkozlovski.gumroad.com/l/kopcm" headline="Don't Rewrite These From Memory" description="12 copy-paste SQL patterns with generic templates and worked examples for each." button="Download Free" >}}
+  headline="Don't Rewrite Temporal Joins From Memory" description="Get the Temporal Joins Cheat Sheet with 12 copy-paste SQL patterns, generic templates, and worked examples." campaign="activity-schema" lead_magnet="temporal-joins-cheatsheet" button="Send the Cheat Sheet"
+>}}